NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/NaPiZip/Udacity_notes/master/Software_architecture_and_design/Images_and_diagrams/P2L3/P2L3_21_quiz.jpg" alt="P2L3_21_Quiz solution"/></p>

 The top element is the `Diagram` class which has two children `Structured Diagram` and the `Behavioral Diagram`.
-The `Structured Diagram` has a main child the `Profile Diagram`, I picked it as the first child because `Profile Diagrams` are a mechanism to extend standard UML stereotypes etc..
+The `Structured Diagram` has a main child the `Profile Diagram`, I picked it as the first child because `Profile Diagram`'s are a mechanism to extend standard UML stereotypes etc..
 The next child is the `Class Model Diagram`, whit it's children `Composite Structure Diagram` and `Component Diagram`, which are diagram types who give more detailed information about a class or a component.
 The `Object Diagram` is a representation of instantiated classes, which was the reason for making it a child of the `Class Diagram`.
 The last entities are the `Package Diagram` and the `Deployment Diagram`, both of them represent an aggregation of components or classes.

-The `Behavioral Diagram` has one direct child which is the `Use Case Diagram`, it is one of the most important diagram types because it describes the behavior of a component or a system.
+The `Behavioral Diagram` has one direct child which is the `Use Case Diagram`, it is one of the most important diagram types, because it describes the behavior of a component or a system.
 The `Interaction Overview Diagram` and the `Timing Diagram` both have the `State Diagram` and the `Sequence Diagram` as parents.
 The `Interaction Overview Diagram` is a hybrid of it's parents, where as the `Timing Diagram` represents more the behavior in certain states in a sequence.

 ### P2L5 Library Exercise
 Shows an example on how to design a system based on requirements, by using the approach described in the earlier sections.
 The following steps are used: